vishnumora79/vishnumora79/README.md

 🌴 About myself

-☑️ I am Vishnu Vardhan, currently pursuing my bachelors from Saveetha School of Engineering, Chennai in *Computer Science and Engieeering*.
+☑️ I am Vishnu Vardhan, currently pursuing my bachelors from SIMATS Engineering, Chennai in *Computer Science and Engieeering*.

-☑️ I am interested in Software development and data science and working on some of projects to get familiarize myself.
+☑️ I am interested in Software development.
+Working on some of projects to get familiarize myself to concepts.
 I also enjoy learning big data.

-☑️ I have experience in data science and web development.
+☑️ I have web development.

 ☑️ I am one of the topper(TOP 1%) of NPTEL courses Big Data Computing and Python for data science.
 Totally i have 5 NPTEL certifications.